 bay leaf

-All these ingredients need to be mixed well, covered with a lid or plastic wrap, and left to marinate for as long as possible or as long as you can resist :) Because the aroma is immediately very enticing and appetizing.
+All these ingredients need to be mixed well, covered with a lid or plastic wrap, and left to marinate as long as possible or as long as you can resist :) Because the aroma is immediately very tempting and appetizing.
 The olive oil in which the olives were marinated can then be simply enjoyed with fresh bread or used to dress a salad.